caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

 |            |           | where you can choose your display rate.   |
 +------------+-----------+-------------------------------------------+

-|
-| the Status bar will display the following information: memory used by
-  caQtDM, the number of connected and unconnected PV's, the number of monitors per second, the number of displays per second and the monitor with the highest rate.
+The Status bar will display the following information: memory used by caQtDM, the number of connected and unconnected PV's, the number of monitors per second, the number of displays per second and the monitor with the highest rate.

+.. _context.menu:

 Context Menu
 ~~~~~~~~~~~~